 Medicare means a program of medical insurance for the aged and disabled, as established under Title 18 of the Social Security Act of 1965, as amended.

-Mental health means a mental, nervous, or emotional disease or disorder of any type as classified in the Diagnostic and Statistical Manual of Mental Disorders, regardless of the cause or causes of the disease or disorder.
+Mental health means a mental, nervous, or emotional condition of any type as classified in the Diagnostic and Statistical Manual of Mental Disorders, regardless of the cause or causes of the disease or disorder.

+Mental health services mean those diagnoses and treatments related to the care of a covered person who exhibits mental, nervous or emotional conditions classified in the Diagnostic and Statistical Manual of Mental Disorders.

 Morbid obesity (clinically severe obesity) means a body mass index (BMI) as determined by a qualified practitioner as of the date of service of: